Crypto Adoption Around the World: Peru

 Limited Merchant Acceptance

-For instance, small businesses like Aymara Hotels in Puno and select restaurants in tourist hubs accept Bitcoin, but this remains an exception rather than the norm.
+While businesses like Aymara Hotels in Puno and select restaurants in tourist hubs accept Bitcoin, and BCP’s Criptococos platform now provides regulated access, widespread merchant adoption remains limited compared to traditional payment methods.

 The Potential for Cryptocurrency in Peru